Temporal Graph Classes: A View Through Temporal Separators: Introduction

 So far, in the literature one basically finds two different directions concerning the definition of temporal graph classes.
-One direction is defining temporal graph classes through the underlying graph (that is, essentially, the graph obtained by forgetting about the time labels of the edges)~\cite{erlebach2015temporal,AxiotisF16,zschoche2017computational}.
+One direction is to define temporal graph classes through the underlying graph (that is, essentially, the graph obtained by forgetting about the time labels of the edges)~\cite{erlebach2015temporal,AxiotisF16,zschoche2017computational}.
 Herein, one restricts the input temporal graph to have its underlying graph being contained in some specific graph class.
-The other direction consist of properties expressible through temporal aspects~\cite{casteigts2012time,FlocchiniMS13,KuhnLO10,michail2016traveling}.
+The other direction is to consider properties expressible through temporal aspects~\cite{casteigts2012time,FlocchiniMS13,KuhnLO10,michail2016traveling}.
 Such properties are, for instance, each layer being a subgraph of its succeeding layer, or the temporal graph being periodic, that is, having a subsequence of layers which is repeated in the same order for some periods.
 In this work, we study \nonstrproblem{} on temporal graph classes from both directions.

-\paragraph{Our contributions.} We show that \nonstrproblem{} remains \NP{}-complete on many restricted temporal graph classes.
+\paragraph{Our contributions} We show that \nonstrproblem{} remains \NP{}-complete on many restricted temporal graph classes.